 How to Avoid

 Whether your bike has a petcock or not, you must periodically take a real-time peek inside your fuel tank to establish when you're getting close to empty.
+When you check your gas level, as well as when you do other maintenance work while on the road, it’s always best to use disposable nitrile gloves so that your hands don’t get dirty.

 Mistake #3: The rush to ride with someone